Rongjiang007/pylitho/README.md

 # pylitho
 Lithofacies prediction from well log data based on Deep learning

-If you want to use a pre-trained model for training, use the command:
+If you want to use a pre-trained model for prediction, use the command:

 predict.py -m filemodel -d datafile